Case Interview Practice

 Strategy case interview in Travel

 Preparing for a case interview in the travel industry, particularly in strategy, requires a focused approach.
-Candidates should familiarize themselves with common case types, such as market sizing and strategic analysis, to effectively tackle the challenges presented during interviews.
+Understanding the nuances of market sizing and strategic analysis is essential for success.
+The case "Aurora Airlines: Arctic Ambassador" serves as a prime example of the types of challenges you may face.

 How to solve

-• Identify key stakeholders involved in the case.
+• Identify key stakeholders involved.

-• Summarize your findings clearly and concisely.
+• Summarize your insights clearly and concisely.

 Framework adaptation examples